-Geotextiles are commonly used underneath paved and unpaved roadways.
+Geotextiles are commonly used underneath paved and unpaved roadways as well as industrial haul roads.
 This use is referred to as the separation or stabilization application.
-Using geotextile fabric for roadways offers many benefits with four geotextile functions, separation, stabilization, reinforcement, and filtration.
-When you are dealing with subgrade soils that are weak, road fabrics are very important.
+Using stabilization fabric for roadways offers many benefits with four geotextile functions, separation, stabilization, reinforcement, and filtration.
+When the installation area contains subgrade soils that are weak, road fabrics are very important for long term surface longevity.

 - Reduce the amount of base materials required for the project